-The development of Pokhara valley and the origin of Annapurna range including the majestic peak Macchapuchhre (Fish Tail) is ascribed to Geological faulting in the ‘Tertiary Period!
-(Between 65 25 million years ago from now).
-The convergence of Indian peninsula with Tibetan plate resulted into upsurge of Himalayas from the Tethys Sea.
-After the upsurge of Annapurna range, due to the action of climatic components, glaciers started eroding mountains.
-The eroded materials limestone, gneiss and quartzite were transported downwards depositing larger and coarser debris first and smaller as well as smoother debris later.
-Therefore, the northern region of Pokhara has thicker layer of coarser and larger boulders but this thickness decreases southward and smoothness and size reduction occurs gradually.
-In this way, the tectonic valley was developed due to the hauling of debris as moraine and subsequent deposition as lake deposit.
+The development of Pokhara valley and the origin of the Annapurna range, including the majestic peak Macchapuchhre (Fish Tail), is ascribed to Geological faulting in the ‘Tertiary Period!
+(Between 65 and 25 million years ago from now).
+An upsurge of the Himalayas resulted from the convergence of the Indian peninsula with the Tibetan plate.
+After the expansion of the Annapurna range, due to the action of climatic components, glaciers started eroding mountains.
+The eroded materials limestone, gneiss and quartzite were transported downwards, depositing larger and coarser debris first and more minor and smoother debris later.
+Therefore, the northern region of Pokhara has a thicker layer of more insensitive and more giant boulders, but this thickness decreases southward, and smoothness and size reduction occurs gradually.
+The tectonic valley develops due to debris hauling as moraine and subsequent deposition as lake deposit.

 Pokhara is linked to the major cities of Nepal by air and road transportation.
-Airplanes of different airlines fly several times a day from Kathmandu to Pokhara and many times a week from other major cities of the country.
-Regular Pretty well tourist bus and Coach Services are easily available from Kathmandu to Pokhara.
+Aeroplanes of different airlines fly several times a day from Kathmandu to Pokhara and many times a week from other countries’ major cities.
+In addition, regular Pretty well tourist buses and Coach Services are readily available from Kathmandu to Pokhara.

-The climate is neither too cold nor too hot hence, from climatic point of view; Pokhara is enjoyable all year round.
-Pokhara experiences humid sub‑tropical to warm temperate climate.
-The climate of Pokhara valley is basically the influence of topography.
-Yearly mean temperature of the city (827m) is 20.80C whereas monthly averages are ‑ maximum 25.50C (During July and August) and minimum 13.20C (during January).
-The deviation of temperature from mean value is also interesting: absolute maximum temperature is 37.40C and absolute minimum temperature 2.40C.
-Average annual rainfall recorded in Pokhara city is 3,755mm.
+The climate is neither too cold nor too hot; hence, from a climatic point of view, Pokhara is enjoyable all year round.
+Pokhara experiences a humid subtropical to warm temperate climate.
+The climate of Pokhara valley is influenced by topography.
+The yearly mean temperature of the city (827m) is 20.80C, whereas monthly averages are ‑ a maximum of 25.50C (During July and August) and a minimum of 13.20C (during January).
+The temperature deviation from the mean value is also interesting: the absolute maximum temperature is 37.40C, and the absolute minimum temperature is 2.40C.
+The average annual rainfall recorded in Pokhara city is 3,755mm.
 Pokhara receives both monsoon and winter rains.
-It is important to note that profound effect of micro‑climatic elements on climatic parameters is clearly observable around Pokhara.
-A sunshine hour in Pokhara is estimated to be nearly six hours a day on an‑annual average.
-From June to August, monsoon clouds may create problems to view and photograph the mountains.
-Rest of the months are almost cloud free but November to March is the best time to avoid this problem.
+It is important to note that the profound effect of micro‑climatic elements on climatic parameters is observable around Pokhara.
+A sunshine hour in Pokhara is estimated to be nearly six hours a day on an annual average.
+From June to August, monsoon clouds may create problems viewing and photographing the mountains.
+The rest of the months are almost cloud-free, but November to March is the best time to avoid this problem.
 The annual average high wind speed recorded at Pokhara is 4 km per hour from February to June.
-The air is generally humid throughout the year with 80.16% relative humidity on yearly average.
-The relative humidity is found to be low in March and high in April.
+The air is generally humid throughout the year, with 80.16% relative humidity yearly.
+The relative humidity is low in March and high in April.

-its all about consists of a week of holiday, a mixture of fun, culture, sight scene, trekking with the young people from all over the world.
-Similarly, learning workshop on digital Marketing, leadership, Climate Change, experience sharing and discussions on world current social and development issues.
+It consists of a week of holiday, fun, culture, sight scenes, and trekking with young people worldwide.
+Similarly, learning workshops on digital marketing, leadership, Climate Change, experience sharing and discussions on world current social and development issues.

-Learning, experience sharing & Discussions will take place in the morning sessions, outside activities will be organized in the afternoon.
-Cultural performance related activities will be organized in the evening.
+Learning, experience sharing & Discussions will take place in the morning sessions, and outside activities will organize in the afternoon.
+In addition, cultural performance-related activities will manage in the evening.

 Kathmandu, Patan, Bhaktapur & Pokhara